-It all depends on what you want from yourself.
-If you want nothing, nothing is what you'll get.
-If you want a fulfilling life, it will cost you your whole life.
+Your path in life depends on what you desire.
+If you want nothing, you'll get nothing.
+If you seek a fulfilling life, it demands your all.

 Let's define a dancer: someone who continuously pursues improvement as a whole, becoming stronger, more versatile, aware, sensitive, responsive, skillful, sympathetic, ethical, beautiful, charming, witty, and fun to be with; who doesn't need anything else other than to be present to make everyone with good feelings sense that the lights of life have been turned on, making everything look beautiful (Disclaimer: if you don't have good feelings you most likely sense the opposite).
-In sum: a dancer is a wonderful example of a human being.
+In sum, a dancer is a wonderful example of a human being.
 I cannot think of anyone better than a milonguero and a milonguera.
-If an intelligent alien from outer space comes to our planet, I would like the alien's first impression of intelligent life on Earth to be a milonga in Buenos Aires, one of those that I regularly go to.
-I will take you there, not before educating you -as needed- about what Tango is, if you want to find out the complete meaning of my words.
+If an intelligent alien from outer space comes to our planet, I would like the alien's first impression of intelligent life on Earth to be a milonga in Buenos Aires, one I regularly visit.
+I will take you there, not before educating you -as needed- about what Tango is if you want to find out the complete meaning of my words.

-A dancer is not a specialist, someone who knows all about a narrow segment of life, in this case dance.
-Contrary, a dancer is the most complete of all examples of human existence.
-A true dancer is a Renaissance’s person.
+A dancer is not a specialist, someone who knows all about a narrow segment of life, in this case, dance.
+On the contrary, a dancer is the most complete of all examples of human existence.
+A true dancer is a Renaissance person.

 At the beginning of human existence, is dancing.
 A baby in the womb perceives the voice of its mother as music, without separating the sounds from their meaning, responding to it with the interpretation of its whole body and existence.
 The baby is dancing.